zeusta/Docs/extensions/Guide By Functions/Magento 2/Store Pickup.md

 According to ComScore, 61% of shoppers would rather use free in-store pickup than pay for shipping.
 Thus, 72% of retailers start allowing Customers to purchase online before coming to a store and receive purchased products.
 If there is a chain of stores available, undoubtedly Customers will choose the nearest one as well as an appropriate time to arrive.
 How can the store-owner make that happen?
 The answer is Magento 2 Store Pickup extension – the most professional Magento shipping extension, which allows setting up multiple Magento stores, showing addresses and opening time of each store for the Customers’ convenience.

+[Magento Store Pickup](https://www.magestore.com/store-locator-pickup) is one module in our [Omnichannel solution](https://www.magestore.com/omnichannel-retail) for Magento retailers.
 ![SP](./Store%20Pickup%20Image/image003.png)

 ## How to use